rsdoiel/Artemis/ofrontplus/README.md

 --------------

-Where modules are not canonical to Artemis the modules names have a prefix of "art" (e.g. Clock.Mod is named artClock.Mod).
+Where modules are not canonical to Artemis the modules names have a prefix of "art" (e.g. the Clock module is named artClock.Mod).
 Where they are canonical to Artemis (e.g. Chars.Mod in the project root) they do not have a prefix.